audetcameron/capital-web-company/src/blog/posts/keep-it-simple-why-small-business-wins-with-simple-websites.md

 ---

-### Quality Over Gimmicks

-Your website is your digital storefront.
-It doesn’t need to win design awards — it needs to get your customer from point A to point B without friction.

 We don’t sell fluff.
 We don’t pad the box.
 We build small business websites that are fast, clean, and focused.
 Whether you need a one-page site, a small e-commerce store, or a custom build, we keep it simple — and effective.